 - The customer does not bet directly with the bookmaker in a betting exchange.
-Instead the site just connects gamblers with different views on the same outcome of a event.
-This means the the customer can get better odds when using the betting exchange.
+Instead of the site just connects gamblers with different views on the same outcome of an event.
+This means the customer can get better odds when using the betting exchange.

 - By playing the role of a bookmaker in a betting exchange the customer can determine his own odds and the website only takes a profit from the winner's net winnings which is usually between 2 and 5%.